usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 Your procurement story is a great way to turn that tacit knowledge into something useful for others.
 Talk about the decisions you made, the questions you asked, the conversations that helped move things forward.
 These details are gold for other acquisition professionals who might face similar situations.

-#### Building a Culture of Sharing Starts With Us
+#### Building a culture of sharing starts with us

 For knowledge sharing to really take root, we need to normalize it, and that starts with leadership and culture.
 That means:

-* Creating space for learning from mistakes, not hiding them.
+* Creating space for learning from mistakes, not hiding them

-* Encouraging open, judgment-free conversations.
+* Encouraging open, judgment-free conversations

-* Recognizing and rewarding people who take time to reflect and share.
+* Recognizing and rewarding people who take time to reflect and share

 Psychological safety plays a big part in this.
 People need to feel safe being honest, even when things didn’t go perfectly.
 And while financial rewards aren’t always feasible, small things like public shout-outs, leadership support, or adding knowledge sharing to performance goals can go a long way.

-### Blogging Your Procurement Journey
+### Blogging your procurement journey

-#### Why Blog?
+#### Why blog?

 Blogging is one of the easiest ways to start sharing what you know.
 It doesn’t have to be fancy or long, just honest, helpful, and clear.
 Think of it as talking to a colleague who wasn’t in the room but wants to understand how you approached something tricky or how a particular strategy played out.
 Check out [TTS’s Blogging Guide](https://handbook.tts.gsa.gov/office-of-operations/blogging/) for more guidance and other ways to get started.